 The seven trumpet judgments are part of the seventh seal judgment.
 We have studied six of the trumpet judgments.

 This interlude between the sixth and seventh trumpet judgment parallels the interludes between the sixth and seventh seal and bowl judgments.
-As chapter seven introduced a parenthesis between the sixth and seventh seals (the 144,000 and the martyrs), so chapters 10 and 11:1-14 introduce two digressions between the sixth and seventh trumpets.
+Chapter seven introduced a parenthesis between the sixth and seventh seals (the 144,000 and the martyrs), so chapters 10 and 11:1-14 introduce two digressions between the sixth and seventh trumpets.
 This interlude consoles believers by announcing the millennial reign of Christ (11:15).
 This interlude prepares us for the seventh trumpet.

 In this parenthesis, there are two sets of forerunners to the Second Advent of Christ: 1) a powerful angel and 2) two witnesses.
-These two sets of forerunners (one angelic and two human) are two sets of heralds of Christ’s kingdom.
+These two sets of forerunners (one angelic and two humans) are two sets of heralds of Christ’s kingdom.
 In the Bible, the King is always preceded by His heralds.
 John the Baptist was the herald to Jesus’ first coming.

 I saw still another mighty angel coming down from heaven, clothed with a cloud.

 John introduces another angel different from the seven blowing the trumpets.
 Although the Greek indicates he is of the same kind as the angels who blow the seven trumpets, this angel has distinct characteristics.

 Wearing a “cloud” may indicate that He announces the coming of Christ as a herald of the Second Coming.

 And a rainbow was on his head, his face was like the sun, and his feet like pillars of fire.

 The “rainbow” is a reminder that God keeps His Word (Genesis 9:12-17).
 God promised never to destroy the world by water again.
 God will never renege on His Word.
 He never goes back on a promise.
 God is not unstable.
 He is always true to Himself.